k2controls/piRover01/sp3/w15/index.md

 ### [piRover01](../../) - [Sprint 3](../) - Week 15

 W15: This is the final week.
-The instructor will review the LED implementation required in the P03 - part 1 solution.
+The instructor will review the LED implementation required in the P03 - part 1 solution that was due last week.
 A new Bluetooth application will be created and replace the part 1 keyboard solution.
 Functionality of all will be tested using the smartphone interface.
 A video of your functional system is required as a P03 - part 2 submission.
 Complete the retrospective and any debt.

 **Session 1**
 - Review of keyboard and fakes